Not All Plants Produce Useful Essential Oils

 Is It an Authentic Essential Oil or Isn't It?

 You may come across reputable vendors that do offer limited quantities of essential oils or absolutes that are rarely available.
-In these instances, it is usually because the amount of botanical material required and/or the manpower required to produce the oil is especially costly or that there is limited demand, but that it technically can be produced.
+In these instances, it is usually because the amount of plant material required and/or the manpower required to produce the oil is especially costly or that there is limited demand, but that it technically can be produced.
 However, there are countless companies around the Web that are intentionally (or just out of stupidity) selling fragrance oils, adulterated essential oils, extracts or other liquid aromatics that are falsely labeled as pure essential oils or absolutes.
 It's important to be able to distinguish between a reputable seller of truly rare and precious essential oils and misleading businesses.
 Always confirm the method of extraction to ensure that you are clear on what you are considering purchasing.
 The reputable essential oil retailer/supplier of rare oils will have a solid reputation within the holistic aromatherapy industry and/or will generally eagerly describe the oils, its production and other details that can shed light to the legitimacy of the oil.
 (For more information, see AromaWeb's How to Buy Essential Oils article.)